utsaslab/squirrelfs/README.md

 2. Untar the VM image: `tar -xf rustfs.img.tar.gz` (expands to about 25GB)
 3. The VM can now be booted using `qemu-system-x86_64 -boot c -m 8G -hda rustfs.img -enable-kvm -net nic -net user,hostfwd=tcp::2222-:22 -cpu host -nographic -smp 8`
 4. SSH into the VM using `ssh rustfs@localhost -p 2222`.
 The username and password are both `rustfs`.
+    - After running the boot command, the VM will appear to hang with a `Booting from Hard Disk...` message.
+Open another terminal window and SSH in; it may take a few seconds before you can connect to the VM.
 5. The VM has the SquirrelFS kernel installed; however, please clone and install the most up-to-date version from GitHub, as the image is not regularly updated.

 ## Baremetal setup